alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

     public static IO<T> Pure(T value)
     {
-        // `Pure` lifts an existing value into `IO<T>`.
-        // The `Unit` type used later is the void-like result value. return new IO<T>(() => value);
+        // `Pure` lifts an existing value into `IO<T>`. return new IO<T>(() => value);
     }